 Maintenance of genomic stability and DNA repair in human

-Co-workers: Eric Liang, Alicja Bulsiewicz, Yasunaga Yoshikawa, Amanda Yu, Anna Motnenko, Anna Socha and Michael Dunne.
+Co-workers: Eric Liang, Alicja Bulsiewicz, Yasunaga Yoshikawa, Anna Motnenko, Anna Socha, Katherine Ward, David Lopez Martinez.

 One of the most critical biological processes is protection and maintenance of the genome.
 Human chromosomes are constantly exposed to a number of insults and challenges, originating from both intra- and extra-cellular sources.
 Rapid and effective cellular responses to these diverse genotoxic stresses are essential to ensure genomic stability.